Congratulations on being a huge nerd!

 If you are going into a non-practitioner program, you typically go either for a Master's or PhD, depending on your goals.
 This page breaks down the differences between non-practice Master's and Doctoral programs.

 If you want to practice, you can go for a Master's, a PhD, or a professional degree.
-This page breaks down the differences between practitioner degrees.

 4. How do I decide where to apply?